Advanced Primary Care Changes Health Care Where It Starts

 - More services available at the primary care office.

-Where do the savings from high-value primary care come from?
+Where do the savings from advanced primary care come from?

 Savings come from:

 - Making smart referrals for tests and specialty care.
-A high-value primary care clinic is more likely to refer patients who need an MRI to a free-standing clinic instead of a hospital, which can save thousands on a single test, for example.
+An advanced primary care clinic is more likely to refer patients who need an MRI to a free-standing clinic instead of a hospital, which can save thousands on a single test, for example.

 - Treating common or routine conditions at the primary care office, rather than referring them to high-cost specialty care.
 Primary care doctors operating as part of a typical health system often choose not to do minor procedures, even those which they have been trained to do, because of lack of time and equipment within their current system.
 Doing simple procedures at the primary care office produces major savings.